 If you choose to go to the San Juan Islands in Washington to do some whale watching, then the best months in the year to go there is from late May to October.

-However, if you choose to watch killer whales in Vancouver Island, then the recommended time to visit there is during the summer.
-Each place has its own perfect time, so it highly depends on the place that you want to visit.
+However, if you choose to watch killer whales on Vancouver Island, the recommended time to visit there is during the summer.
+Each place has its own perfect time, so it depends on the place you want to visit.

 The perfect time to see the Southern Residents is from May to October because this is when they come to feed on salmon that will be migrating from the Strait of Georgia to the Gulf Islands.
 There is a high possibility that you will see some orcas during this time.

-As for the Northern Residents, they are more often spotted during the late summer months of August and July as they feed in the Johnstone Strait area.
+The Northern Residents are more often spotted during the late summer months of August and July as they feed in the Johnstone Strait area.

-There are a lot of species of whales that can be spotted throughout the Gulf and the San Juan Islands, but whales and dolphins do not stay in one place the whole year.
+Many whale species can be spotted throughout the Gulf and the San Juan Islands, but whales and dolphins do not stay in one place the whole year.

-Killer whales migrate to other places due to the changes in the temperature of the water as well as the level of food in a particular area.
+Killer whales migrate to other places due to the changes in the water temperature and the level of food in a particular area.

 Do Weather Conditions Affect the Possibility Of Seeing Killer Whales?

-The weather has a large impact on the behavior of killer whales and therefore affects your chance of seeing one.
-However, killer whales are marine mammals, so they need to come to the surface to get their supply of oxygen.
+The weather has a large impact on killer whales’ behavior and therefore affects your chance of seeing one.
+However, killer whales are marine mammals, so they need to come to the surface for oxygen.